 Did you know that 50% of children age 5-9 have at least 1 filling or cavity?
 Taking care of your kids’ teeth can sometimes be a daunting task.
 You may not be sure how to help them develop good habits or how often they need to see the dentist.
-Below, are 5 tips to keeping your kids’ teeth clean and healthy.
+Below are some tips that can help!

-More than simply knowing your child has healthy teeth, it is so exciting to know your child is developing great habits they can take into the future.
+More than simply knowing your child has healthy teeth, it’s so exciting to know your child is developing great habits they can take into the future.
 For more information on an affordable dental plan for you or your child, visit us at 1Dental.com.